 Best Time : November to March

 Sometimes called the ‘Heaven on Earth’ and filled with pure chilled air and verdant greenery all around, the Araku Valley situated Visakhapatnam district in the beautiful Eastern Ghats.
-It is one of the lesser known tourist places and is an adventurous fun filled package complete with hills, valleys, beaches, waterfalls and much more.
+It is one of the lesser known tourist places but is one of the most beautiful places in India.
+It is an adventurous fun filled package complete with hills, valleys, beaches, waterfalls and much more.

 After all the cool and crisp places we have seen, it’s time that we move on to the enchanting heat of the blazing sun at the Thar Desert in Rajasthan.
 Located midst the scorching sun in the desert, these sand dunes of Jaisalmer play ‘Hide and Seek’ radiating vibrant beauty and riveting you with their sights throughout day and night.

-In some of the unique spots of northeastern India and one of the most beautiful places on Earth, ‘Bridges are grown, not built‘.
+In some of the unique spots of northeastern India and one of the most beautiful places in India, ‘Bridges are grown, not built‘.
 Hiding deep within the confines of Cherrapunji are exquisite treasures of nature’s charming creations.
 ‘The Abode of Clouds - Meghalaya‘ conserves this resplendent architecture of God and nature for the world to emulate.

 Known For : Kamalabari Satra | Dakhinpat Satra | Garmur